-If you have a breed of dogs who are possibly at a higher risk of dog anesthesia causing complications, it is very important to find a veterinarian anesthesiologist who is experienced in dealing with that specific breed.
+If you have a breed of dog that is possibly at a higher risk of dog anesthesia causing complications, it is very important to find a veterinarian anesthesiologist who is experienced in dealing with that specific breed.

 Three: Understand Your Dog’s Health History

 Health History: A thorough physical exam and health history should be taken before any anesthetic procedure is performed on your dog.
-This could be the most important part about avoiding anesthesia complications.
+This could be the most important part of avoiding anesthesia complications.

 Any medical issues that your dog has had in the past should be discussed before undergoing anesthesia.

 This includes previous surgeries, allergies, any kind of chronic illness or recent trauma, as well as any medications that your pet is taking.
 All of this information will help the veterinarian to determine many of the procedures that they will or will not do for your dog during their procedure.

 Taking a sample of your pet’s blood should be a non-negotiable before giving any anesthesia.

 Coagulation issues, organ health, and electrolyte issues can be detected ahead of time by a simple blood test.